Cavriana

 Cavriana is a comune (municipality) in the Province of Mantua in the Italian region Lombardy, part of the municipalities of Alto Mantovano.

 Geography

 Cavriana is in the northern part of the Province of Mantua.
 It is located about 110 km east of Milan and about 25 km northwest of Mantua.
 It is on a hilly territory (with a minimum altitude of 43 m and a maximum of 202 m).
 Cavriana borders with the Province of Brescia, with the municipalities of Pozzolengo and Lonato del Garda, while the Province of Verona (Valeggio sul Mincio) and the Garda Lake are just a few kilometers away.

-View of the hills of Cavriana, hamlet of Campagnolo.

 The town has 5 hamlets: San Cassiano, San Giacomo, Castelgrimaldo, Campagnolo and Bande.

 Origins of the name

 The name "Cavriana" could derive from the Latin Caprius or Caprilius plus the suffix -ana.

 What is sure is that the small town was called Capriana: it is indeed mentioned in the Latin poem Anticerberus by Bongiovanni da Cavriana written in the second half of the XIII century.
 He wrote: "Me Capriana tulit, dicor Bonus atque Iohannes" [I was born in Cavriana and my name is Bongiovanni].